 No. We’re not into embarrassing people.
 We list which resources were candidates for voting on the nominations page, we list the winners in each category (and 1st and 2nd runners up), we list the total number of ballots, and we list the number of votes cast per category.
 We do not list the total number of votes for any particular resource.
 We do tend to make overall aggregate statistics available as well.

 - Where are voters from?
 What languages do they speak?
 What browsers do they use?
 What data do you collect from those visiting the website?

 This website uses Google Analytics and so tracks a variety of usage data of people coming to this website.
 This data is stored anonymously and we make no use of it other than for aggregate statistics.
-For 2016 we released a variety of statistics.
+We release a variety of statistics.